rubyguides

 37. Hash#store

-Associates a given value with a given key in a hash.
-Returns the value that was stored, not the hash itself.
+Associates a given value with a given key in a Ruby hash.
+Returns the stored value, not the hash itself, so you can inspect the inserted value directly.

 38. Hash#sum